ArasLabs/PLM-ALM-with-GitLab/README.md

 10. Copy `..\PLM-ALM-with-GitLab\Innovator` in your install folder. **WARNING** The method-config.xml file has been modified.
 If you have made some changes yourself make sure to do a merge (using tools like winmerge for example)
   * _Note: by default c:/Program Files/Aras/Innovator/
 11. Edit the following variables with connection information for you GitLab platform.
 	1. **SFT_gitlabToken**

 		* you will find this information in your gitlab instance
   		* to create an access token, navigate to Profile >> Settings >> Access Tokens
   		* Name your token, set the expiration date (as needed), check off all scopes, press the create token button
   		* Copy your token somewhere safe (if you leave or refresh the page you cannot retrieve it!) and/or copy the token into the variable listed and save

 	2. **SFT_gitLabUrl**

   		* this is your gitlab instance URL
   		* if you do not have a specific gitlab instance, use the base https://gitlab.com/ that is the default.

-You are now ready to login to Aras and try out PLM-ALM-with-GitLab
+You are now ready to login to Aras and try out PLM-ALM-with-GitLab.

 ## Usage